ropensci/roweb3/content/blog/2021-06-27-censo2017/index.md

 * High [3.5,4.9)
 * Critical [5,`Inf`)

-You can obtain the table with the overcrowding index for each dwelling with the next code.
+You can obtain the table with the overcrowding index for each dwelling as follows.

 ```r
 overcrowding <- tbl(censo_conectar(), "zonas") %>%